andrewtong/ursa-enhanced/README.md

 **It is highly recommend to understand how URSA works before looking at this!**

 The purpose of this is to take URSA into a new direction.
 There are a number of difficulties associated with the scoring and partitioning methods used that prevent implementation of features that could possibly expedite runtime.

-The reason this project has its own repository is because it plans to take a completely different direction and may prove to be more inefficient than URSA due to the complexity of the newly added algorithms.
+The reason this project has its own repository is because it plans to take a completely different direction and may prove to be more inefficient than URSA due to the complexity of the newly added algorithms, which in that case, the original URSA will still be used.

 Currently, goals for this project are the following